Stitaprajna/TrafficManagementSystem/README.md

 ## Indroduction

-1. We basically measure the average speed of a tracked vehicle between two rectangular counters/regions, these are called Speed Tracking Regions.
+1. We basically measure the average speed of a tracked vehicle between two rectangular counters/regions, these are called **Speed Tracking Regions**.

 2. This will be different from video to video, as the road orientation can be differnt, so vehicle motion might not be paraller/coming towards us.
 Here, we are taking two examples, one    with vehicles coming vertical and other case is horizontal.
 Choosing a speed-tracking region is simply taking planes on the road that, are perpendicular to the vehicles motion.
 All,    the speed-tracking region should be paraller to each other.